Study Abroad Program Overview

 Use the following resources to learn more:

-Courses recommended by previous UC students include a very interesting Business Negotiations class, as well as a class about Contemporary China.
+Courses recommended by previous UC students include a very interesting Business Negotiations class, as well as a class on Contemporary China.

 You are required to take a full time course of study while abroad.
 21 quarter/14 semester UC units per semester minimum; four or five courses.
 Maximum 25.5 quarter/17 semester UC units allowed.